encane/minix/docs/concepts/store.md

 ## When to use a store

-A store should be used when you need to share data throughout your application.
+A store should be used when you need to share data throughout your mini program.
 This includes data that needs to persist between pages.

 A store should not be used when data can be contained within a page or component.
 For example managing the visibility of items on a page.